InterRVOS: Interaction-aware Referring Video Object Segmentation: Experiments

 \section{Experiments}

-In this section, we present experimental results to evaluate the effectiveness of our proposed baseline approach, \arch, as well as the impact of our newly constructed interaction-centric \ours-8K dataset.
-We demonstrate the significance of both the model and the dataset through comprehensive comparisons and ablations.
-All experiments follow the standard evaluation protocol used in RVOS~\citep{oh2020refer, ding2023mevis}, where the main metric is the average of region similarity \( \mathcal{J} \)\ and contour accuracy \( \mathcal{F} \)\, denoted as \( \mathcal{J} \)\&\( \mathcal{F} \).
-The implementation details are described in Appendix~\ref{suppl:implementation}.
+In this section, we present experimental results to evaluate the effectiveness of our proposed approach, \arch.
+We report performance on the \dataset evaluation set compared to various baselines, and further analyze \arch through ablation studies.
+All experiments follow standard RVOS metrics~\cite{khoreva2019video, seo2020urvos, ding2023mevis}, using the average of region similarity $\mathcal{J}$ and contour accuracy $\mathcal{F}$, denoted as $\mathcal{J}\&\mathcal{F}$.
+Further experimental details are provided in the Appendix, including implementation details (Appendix~\ref{suppl:implementation}), an extended analysis of the proposed AML (Appendix~\ref{suppl:AML_analysis}), as well as quantitative and zero-shot evaluations on multiple RVOS benchmarks, together with additional qualitative results (Appendix~\ref{suppl:experiment}).